St Helena, Whale Sharks, Napoleon and More

 London • Johannesburg • St Helena • Johannesburg • London

 St Helena lies in the middle of the South Atlantic Ocean and is a British Overseas Territory which has previously been accessible only by ship.
 Now that the long-awaited airport has opened it will be possible for those people who simply couldn't afford the 18 days it took to visit the island to do so and see much of what there is to offer within a reasonable time scale.

 The first of our three guided tours for 2019 will run in January to coincide with the presence of the magnificent whale sharks.
 Obviously this can't be guaranteed – nature can be fickle – but that is our hope and is worked into our plans for the week on the island.

 The holiday begins in South Africa when, upon arrival in Johannesburg we will be met by our local guide and taken to the excellent Michelangelo Hotel which is situated on Nelson Mandela Square.
 We'll take in a tour of Pretoria and then, the next day, fly to St Helena where we'll enjoy a week-long programme taking in all the highlights including two mornings looking for, and hopefully swimming with, the whale sharks which visit the area every year at this time.

-Accommodation is in the Blue Lantern Hotel and we'll spend much of the week in the company of local guides exploring the island.
+Accommodation is in the Mantis Hotel and we'll spend much of the week in the company of local guides exploring the island.
 The cost of the holiday is fully inclusive from London – if you are travelling from South Africa please ask us for a separate quote.